undp/ssc/README.md

 ## Downloading

 The [`projects.csv` file](http://www.undp-ssc-mapping.org/api/projects.csv) contains all data about all SSC projects.
 To simplify data storage, as well as to make it easier to use the data in further analysis outside the SSC site, many of the columns/fields are encoded.
-These should be easy to understand, but for reference a series of abbreviation tables are included [below](#filter-abbreviations).
+These should be easy to understand, but for reference the following tables are included:

-## Filter abbreviations
+### Filter abbreviations

 #### Partner
 Short | Full